Candidate Visit Weekend

 Check-In

-Check-In is held at the Naval Support Station Annapolis (USNA CVW Check-in) where candidates will be bused to Mitscher Hall for a welcome presentation.
+Check-In is held in Mitscher Hall for a welcome presentation.

-• If you arrive late between 6:00 PM and 7:00 PM, a staff member will assist you at Gate 8.
+• If you arrive between 6:00 PM and 7:00 PM, please enter via Gate 8 and transit to Mitscher Hall.

 Required Forms